More About Russell

 Russell developed an interest in the idea of there being an approach to mindfulness that had roots in the west, as opposed to the more commonly know eastern approach that emerged from Buddhism.
-In 2007 he lived in southern Italy for almost a year while he researched and wrote his first book Metanoia, which presented the thesis that a western approach to mindfulness did emerge during the middle-ages in northern Italy.
-This approach was inspired by Gnostic-Christianity which re-emerged throughout Western Europe with the heretical Cathars.
+In 2006/7 he lived in southern Italy for almost a year while he researched and wrote his first book Metanoia, which presented the thesis that a western approach to mindfulness did emerge during the middle-ages in northern Italy.
+This approach was may have been one of the earliest examples of progressive Christianity, inspired by the neo-Gnostic Christianity which re-emerged throughout Western Europe with the heretical Cathars.

 As a result of his research Russell, was able to identify the core difference between the eastern and western approaches to mindfulness.
-Where the Buddhist approach was grounded in mediation, the eastern Cathar approach was contemplation.
-Both required the person to be the ‘observer’, but where meditation was focused on observing and releasing thoughts, contemplation considered the choice between what was and wasn’t serving (having become aware of the options) and then releasing the thoughts.
+Where the Buddhist approach was grounded in mediation, the eastern approach of the Cathars was centred around contemplation.
+Both required the person to be the ‘observer’, but where meditation was focused on observing and releasing thoughts, contemplation considered the choice between what was and wasn’t kind (having become aware of the options) and then releasing the thoughts.

-The western approach was inspired by the teachings from the Sermon of the Mount and in particular the Beatitudes.
+This western approach was inspired by scriptures from the Sermon of the Mount and in particular the Beatitudes.
 Having been a lay Christian minister and having been strongly influenced by Jampolsky’s Attitudinal Healing, Russell went on to develop a personal mentoring program in 2009 that was originally known as Beattitudinal Coaching.
 In 2012 he changed the name to the Enhances Awareness Program (EAP).
-Ten years on and Russell has trained mentors throughout Australia and New Zealand, who also deliver his western approach to mindfulness.
-To find out more about learning how to be a mentor, or just to find out more about EAP go to .
+Over a decade on and Russell has trained mentors throughout Australia and New Zealand who also deliver his western approach to mindfulness.
+To find out more about learning how to be a mentor, or just to find out more about EAP go to www.eapmentor.com.

 Walking the Camino de Santiago

 Russell walked the Camino de Santiago in 2011 as a contemplative journey.
-He was contemplating if he was prepared to devote the rest of his life to doing this work.
+It was his '40 days in the wilderness' where he was contemplating if he was prepared to devote the rest of his life to doing this work.
 On his 53rd birthday, at Finesterre, the cape west of Santiago, Russell participated in a ritual that marked his commitment to this work.
 Making this commitment meant that helping people live life with love and peace would be his life work.
 Consequently, the majority of his resources would then be dedicated to that end.
 The journey since then has been about learning how to balance the love of humanity with his love for himself and those people close to him.
 Now Russell aspires to be a 'man of the Beatitudes'.